jollytoad/deno_http_fns/docs/getting-started.md

 NOTE: The `renderBody` will serialize your JSX verbatim as a `ReadableStream` of HTML.
 So the `prependDocType` function is required to tag `<!DOCTYPE html>` to the start of your Response body.

+### Now what?

+Go and start tinkering.

+And/or take a look at my [personal homepage](https://github.com/jollytoad/home), which is built using `@http` functions, and runs on Deno Deploy.
+It may vary a little from the conventions I describe here, but if you find the `dev.ts` & `main.ts` entrypoints you should be able to follow every path in the entire app from there.